mushaf-21/Majeed_Mushaf_21408410/Majeed_Mushaf_21408410_ISErepo.md

 - **Output**: Communicates with other modules and displays results to the user.
 - **Assumptions**: Drives user interaction, handles the main program flow, and ensures the correct execution of various sub-modules.
 ## Running the Production Code
+### Output
+Enter the number of sides:
+3
+Enter the side length: 5
+The shape with 3 sides is a Triangle
+Area: 10.825317547305483
+Image not found for Triangle
+Area is too small.
 1. **Setup**: Ensure you have the following in place:
    - Java Development Kit (JDK) installed.
    - The "ISEimages" folder with PNG images in the same directory as the code.